rewls/archwiki/about-arch/installation-process/installation-guide.md

 ### 1.1 Acquire an installation image

-- Vsit the Download page and, depending on how you want to boot, acquire the ISO file or a netboot image, and the respective GnuPG signature.
+- Visit the Download page and, depending on how you want to boot, acquire the ISO file or a netboot image, and the respective GnuPG signature.

 ### 1.2 Verify signature